Icebreaker Questions To Ask Someone You Just Met

 Looking for support as you seek new connections?

-Getting support for social nervousness or social anxiety disorder
+Support for nervousness or social anxiety disorder

 Seeking the support of a mental health professional can be a valuable next step, whether you’re experiencing nonclinical nervousness related to social interactions or suspect you may have social anxiety disorder.
 They can help you reframe your thoughts about social interactions, build your self-esteem and social skills, learn relaxation techniques, and address symptoms of an anxiety disorder, if applicable.